 The subject site is zoned CI: Commercial Intensive.
 According to the City of Alachua's Land Development Regulations, the "CI district is established and intended to provide lands and facilitate highway-oriented development opportunities within the City, for uses that require high public visibility and an accessible location.
 The CI district should be located along major arterials or highways and at the US 441/Interstate-75 interchange."
-Large scale retail establishments greater than 80,000 square feet are allowed within the Commercial Intensive zoning district upon approval of a Special Exception Permit.
+The proposed Tire and Lube Express (Automobile Repair and Servicing) is allowed within the Commercial Intensive zoning district upon approval of a Special Exception Permit.